 Kings and Queens

 It is the primary responsibility of the Kings and Queens of the seasonal courts to run their court and properly channel their court's magic into the Human Realm.
 They come from the First Tier, and gain more power when they become King or Queen through their respective Staff, which is used to both hold and channel vast amounts of power.
 As such, the Kings and Queens are always the most powerful Fae and therefore also the most attractive and beautiful; they are most sought after for both attention and gifts of power.

 The Kings and Queens are chosen by Rite of Ordeal with the King's/Queen's Staff, and that Fel/Faere is then the King's/Queen's Heir and trained for their role as the next King/Queen.
-Most rule for at least several hundred years, and King and Queen pairs are advanced together, even if one of the previous pair is still quite capable of ruling.
-While not necessarily a mated pair, the King and Queen do usually eventually become lovers due to the universal Fae love of power and beauty, and the fact that King and Queen pairs are usually very compatible as far as power is concerned.
+Most rule for at least several hundred years, and King/Queen pairs are advanced together, even if one of the previous pair is still quite capable of ruling.
+While not necessarily a mated pair, the King and Queen do eventually become lovers due to the sheer amount of power they possess.

 The Winter Court

 The Winter Court is responsible for Autumn and Winter, slowly bringing cold and then reversing the process.
 While physically cold to anything they come contact with, the Winter Fae run the from friendly and amicable to most they interact with to emotionally cold and frigid.
 These Fae may specialize in cold temperatures, wind, frost, snow, hail, or ice.

 While all Fae are quite fashion conscious, The Winter Court is extremely high fashion, notable for their haute couture style.
 Current silhouette is long and lean with elegant, shiny, or gauzy fabrics with much embellishment such as beading or embroidery, very much in the style of Zuhair Murad or Ziad Nakad.